You’re at the point when your business is gaining traction and you realize you need help marketing your brand on social media. Congratulations!

 This blog post will give you an in-depth checklist that’ll come in handy as you go through your vetting process.
 By the end of this post, you’ll be able to:

-- Consider if the agency you’ll be hiring is capable of achieving your goals.
+- Consider if the agency or marketing people you’ll be hiring is capable of achieving your goals.

 - Keep an eye out for red flags that could have an undesirable effect on your ideal relationship with your social media marketing agency.